SneyderHOL/Quick_Project/README.md

 ![](img/webapp.png)

-[Web Application](https://smartroute.fulldevs.software): It is a service with updated toll prices in Colombia
+[Web Application](https://smartroute.fulldevs.software): Web application that uses the API to provide a visualization of the service

 (*) Web application located in another repository